-At a Court held at day of , 20 , 20 , one G.H. the abovenamed accused was charged as follows:
+At a Court held at before the undersigned on the day of , 20 , one G.H. the abovenamed accused was charged as follows:

 At the hearing of the said charge it was proved before me that [here set out so much of evidence and admitted facts of the case as is necessary to raise the question or questions of law intended to be submitted].